ipozdeev/it-skills-for-research/collaboration-tools.md

 ### pull requests
 A handy way to notify team members that something has been pushed are **pull requests**.
 Once a feature is ready, the author files a pull request via their github or bitbucket etc. account.
 This is akin to sending a message asking to 'please pull and take a look'.

-So, what's wrong with the message?
+So, what's wrong with just sending a message?
 As discussed on [bitbucket](https://www.atlassian.com/git/tutorials/making-a-pull-request):
 > \[...\] the pull request is more than just a notification &ndash; it’s a dedicated forum for discussing the proposed feature.
 If there are any problems with the changes, teammates can post feedback in the pull request and even tweak the feature by pushing follow-up commits.
 All of this activity is tracked directly inside of the pull request.

 Imagine that Alice is working on Figure 1 of her joint project with Bob and Chuck.
 By committing her changes, pushing them to the remote and filing a pull request, she encourages the other two to take a look and discuss what can be improved here.